RouterLink

 <a [routerLink]="['/user/bob']" [state]="{tracingId: 123}"> link to user component</a>

-Use {@link Router#getCurrentNavigation} to retrieve a saved
+Use Router#getCurrentNavigation to retrieve a saved

 navigation-state value.
-For example, to capture the tracingId
+For example, to capture the tracingId during the NavigationStart

 event: